DreamPurchaseZnz/Python-Module/Class_summarize.md

 data attributes correspond to “instance variables”
 A method is a function that “belongs to” an object
 ```
+for variable(class variable and instance variable), the situation is different

+1. class variable can be inherited directly
+2. instance varialbe need to use **super menthod**

 ### Method Objects